sandhya-1611/movie-search-app/README.md

       Sign up at TMDB

-      Create a .env file in the root directory and add your API key:
+      Create a .env file in the moviemitra directory and add your API key:

       VITE_TMDB_API_KEY=your_api_key_here